Gherăseni

-Gherăseni ([ɡerəˈsenʲ]) is a commune in Buzău County, Muntenia, Romania, 17 km south-east of Buzău, the county capital.
-It is composed of three villages: Gherăseni, Cremenea and Sudiți.
+Gherăseni ([ɡerəˈsenʲ]) is a commune in Buzău County, Muntenia, Romania.
+It is composed of three villages: Gherăseni, Cremenea, and Sudiți.

 Location

-Gherăseni is located on the Bărăgan plain.
+Gherăseni is situated on the Bărăgan Plain.
 The only river crossing the commune is Călmățui, a tributary of the Danube.
+The commune is located in the southern part of Buzău County, 17 km south-east of Buzău, the county seat.
+It is crossed by national road DN2C, which connects Buzău to Slobozia.

-The commune neighbours Țintești to the north, Smeeni to the east, Mihăileşti to the south, Movila Banului to the southwest, and Costești to the west.
+The commune neighbours Țintești to the north, Smeeni to the east, Mihăilești to the south, Movila Banului to the southwest, and Costești to the west.

 History

-The name Gherăseni is connected to the name of Ioan (Emanuil) Gerassy, a Greek who had obtained a licence on the boyar monopoly of manufacturing alcoholic beverages in Bucharest during the rule of Alexandru II Ghica (1834-1842).
-He owned Câmpineanca, Siliște and Rotunda estates, which he had bought in the late 1820s.
+The name Gherăseni is connected to the name of Ioan (Emanuil) Gerassy, a Greek who had obtained a licence on the boyar monopoly of manufacturing alcoholic beverages in Bucharest during the rule of Alexandru II Ghica (1834–1842).
+Gerassy owned Câmpineanca, Siliște, and Rotunda estates, which he had bought in the late 1820s.

-Rotunda estate included a large village which featured an Orthodox church.
+The Rotunda estate included a large village which featured an Orthodox church.
 Gerassy managed to convince the inhabitants of that village to move to the present-day location of Gherăseni, 1 km away from the Cremenea village.
 The first people to settle in the new location apparently arrived around 1829.
 The Gerassy family also built a new church and a school on the spot.

 In 1905, financial difficulties forced Nicolae Gerassy, Ioan's son, to sell the estates to one Stan Vasile.